telefonicaid/iotagent-node-lib/doc/api.md

 This is a flag that can be enabled by activating the parameter `appendMode` in the configuration file or by using the `IOTA_APPEND_MODE` environment variable (more info [here](https://github.com/telefonicaid/iotagent-node-lib/blob/master/doc/installationguide.md)).
-If this flag is activated, the update requests to the Context Broker will be performed always with APPEND type, instead of the default UPDATE.
+If this flag is activated (its default behaviour), the update requests to the Context Broker will be performed always with APPEND type, instead of the default UPDATE.
 This have implications in the use of attributes with Context Providers, so this flag should be used with care.

 When running the agent using `appendMode=false`, if sending measures that are not included in the config group (as active measures), the IoT Agent returns a `422 Unprocessable Entity` code with the following message:

 ```json